DTeja615/ISA-CustomerSupportAutomation/SystemCode/readme.txt

-Unzip Project.zip into a location without whitespace eg. folder path names should not contain spaces like /cc rpa/Project it should be /cc_rpa/Project
+Unzip Project.zip into a location without whitespace eg. folder path names should not contain spaces like /Customer Support Automation/Project it should be /CustomerSupportAutomation/Project

 navigate to Account folder
 1) for First Time Only